bcgov/smk-cli/docs/create-an-app.md

                        /|                                   /|
                        \|                                   \|      CLI v1.0.0-beta.6
 Welcome to the SMK application creation tool!
-A application skeleton will be created for you at the current directory.
+An application skeleton will be created for you at the current directory.
 But first, please answer some questions about your new SMK application.

 ?
 Enter your application's name: mySmkProject